-On 17 March 2020, the Luxembourg government announced supportive measures for corporate taxpayers, independents as well as individuals suffering cash flow difficulties because of the COVID-19 Pandemic (for further reading, click here).
-On the same day, the Luxembourg tax authorities (Administration des Contributions Directes - the "ACD") released some practical guidance in a New sletter.
-Taxpayers may request:
+On 17 March 2020, the Luxembourg government announced supportive measures for corporate taxpayers, independents as well as individuals suffering cashflow difficulties because of the COVID-19 Pandemic (for further reading, click here).
+On the same day, the Luxembourg tax authorities (Administration des Contributions Directes - the "ACD") released some practical quidance in a New sletter.
+Taxpayers are allowed to request:

 - A cancellation of the 2020 1st or/and 2nd quarterly advances for (corporate) income tax and municipal business tax, (Tax advance Cancellation Request Form).
 Note that net wealth tax quarterly advances are not covered by the present measure.
-Instead of a cancellation, a taxpayer is allowed to simply reduce the advances.
-In that latter case, the taxpayer should contact the relevant tax office through a motivated written request. - A four-month extension of the payment deadline for corporate income taxes and net wealth taxes due after 29 February 2020 without penalties for late payment (Tax Payment deadline extension Request Form).
+Instead of a cancellation, a taxpaver is allowed to simply reduce the advances.
+In that latter case, the taxpayer should contact the relevant tax office through a motivated written request. - A 4-month extension of the payment deadline for corporate income taxes and net wealth taxes due after 29 February 2020 without penalties for late payment (Tax Payment deadline extension Request Form).

-Requests should be filed online or sent through the mail or via email todivinsimp@co.etat.lu.
+Those requests should be filed online or sent through the mail or via email to divinsimp@co.etat.lu.
 They will be automatically accepted and each taxpayer should receive written confirmation.
-Alternatively, the taxpayer could fill in the online forms for Tax Advance Cancellation Request and Tax Deadline Extension Reguest available as from 23 March 2020 on the ACD's website to the extent the tax office is identified.
+Alternatively, the taxpayer could fill in the online forms for Tax Advance Cancellation.
+Request and Tax Deadline Extension Request available as from 23 March 2020 on the ACD's website to the extent the tax office is identified.

 The deadline for filing individual and corporate tax returns is postponed to 30 June 2020.
 Same date should be considered to cancel or amend the choice to be subject to tax on a standalone basis.
+This change has been enacted in the Law of 12 May 2020 adapting certain deadlines in tax, financial and budgetary matters in the context of the COVID-19 pandemic.